 Reading: Your child has been given a Reading Jotter to use to record the reading that they do at home.
 They will receive house points for reading at home three times a week or more.
-Reading Jotters will be checked on a Monday for the previous weeks reading.
+Reading Jotters will be checked on a Friday for that weeks reading.
 Now your child is more independent, it is their responsibility to change their reading book once they have read it.

 Reading Tasks: In the middle of their Reading Jotter, your child has a reading activity sheet.
 It has been designed to enable the more fluent reader to practice their comprehension skills, and for all children to engage further with the text they are reading.
 The activities will vary in duration.
 Some can be carried out over several books; others will be based on one particular text type.

 Children are to complete one activity each week, and should spend approximately 20 minutes completing this.
-This activity will be looked at each Monday from the previous week.
+This activity will be looked at each Friday.
 The children may choose which order they complete the tasks in, dependent upon the genre they are reading.
 Your child has been asked to complete their reading task on the pages in the second half of their journal, but feel free to encourage them to use the computer or drawings which can be stuck into this part of the book.
 Children will receive additional house points for each activity they carry out.

 Year 4 children now take part in an external Multiplication Test in June which test all tables to 12 x 12.
 More information about this will be sent home nearer the time.
 In readiness for this assessment, formal timetables test and the Emile App is used in both year 3 and 4 each week.
 Regular timetables practice is essential to be able to achieve the learning expectations of knowing all tables by the end of Year 4.
 The expectation for Year 3 children is to have fluent recall of 2, 5, 10, 2, 4 and 8 tables.